Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Experiments and Results

-The evaluation results of all the trained policies under full observation are shown in Table \ref{table:1} and Table \ref{table:2}.
-It's worth mentioning that due to the random initialization of the Q-network and the fact that the Q-network gets updated every episode, the policies evaluated above may not represent the most ideal one from training.
+For illustration purposes, the training curves of the Florida case using RF 1, which only considers economic profit, and RF 5, which includes both economic and environmental considerations, are shown in Figure \ref{fig:training_curve}.
+The evaluation results of the trained policies under full observation for both Florida and Zaragoza cases are shown in Table \ref{table:TP_results}.
+It is worth mentioning that due to the random initialization of the Q-network and the fact that the Q-network gets updated every episode, the policies evaluated may not represent the best one from training.
 However, the trained policies we picked are representative enough to demonstrate the ability of RL to optimize crop management and the influence of the reward functions on the training results.
-According to Table \ref{table:1}, the reward function affects the strategy of the trained policy.
-For example, with RF 2, which indicates zero cost of irrigation water, the trained policy decides to apply much more irrigation water than the rest, which leads to a much higher yield and the largest cumulative reward.
-In addition, Trained Policy 3 chooses to apply less N fertilizer due to the higher cost of N fertilizers represented in the RF 3.
-According to Table \ref{table:2}, all the trained policies outperform the baseline policy under all the RFs (except Trained Policy 2 under RF 1).
-Trained Policy 5 achieves the largest cumulative reward calculated with RFs 1, 3, 4, and 5, which may be attributed to the stochasticity in the training process and the benefit of penalizing nitrate leaching through the reward in helping the RL agent find an optimal or near-optimal policy.
-Ignoring trained policy 5, we see that given a RF to compute the cumulative rewards of different trained policies, the largest reward is almost always achieved by the policy trained with this particular RF (e.g., Trained Policy 3 earns the highest reward with RF 3 among Trained Policies 1, 2, 3, and 4).
-In general, the results above demonstrate the ability of RL to optimize crop management under different criteria.
+According to Table \ref{table:TP_results}, the reward function affects the strategy of the trained policy significantly for both case studies.
+Trained with RF 2 indicating the zero cost of irrigation water, Trained Policy 2 applies the largest amount of irrigation water while keeping the N input low, leading to the highest yield and the largest cumulative reward according to RF 2.
+Similarly, with a zero cost of N fertilizer in RF 3, Trained Policy 3 from both case studies applies a large amount of N fertilizer with a small amount of irrigation.
+With RF~4, indicating a doubled price for N fertilizer compared to RF~1, Trained Policy 4 results in a smaller amount of N input compared to Trained Policy 1.
+Most importantly, given an RF to compute the cumulative rewards of different trained policies, the largest reward is always achieved by the policy trained with this particular RF for both case studies (e.g., Trained policy 1 achieves the highest cumulative reward with RF 1), except the Florida case under RF 5, where Trained policy 5 achieves a cumulative reward slightly smaller than the largest one from Trained Policy 1 but still much larger than the one from the baseline policy.
+Compared with the baseline policies, the RL-trained trained policies achieve a 45\% and a 55\% increase in terms of profit (RF 1), and almost a 400\% and a 30\% increase in terms of RF 5 for the Florida case and Zaragoza case respectively.
+The enormous negative values of the cumulative rewards of Trained Policy 3 from both case studies are the results of the large amounts of N input, which are not punished during training with RF 3.
+In general, the results above demonstrate the ability of RL to optimize crop management under different criteria, at different locations with various environments.
+Given a specific target represented by a design of the reward function, we can always apply the RL-based training to find the optimal management policies.